-701001 This standard will be used on 2 lanes / 2-way traffic for all work activities greater than 15 ft. from the edge of pavement.
-701006 This standard will be used on 2 lanes / 2-way traffic for all work activities within 24 inches to 15 ft. from the edge of pavement.
-701011 This standard will be used on 2 lanes / 2-way traffic for day only off-road moving operations.
-701301 This standard will be used on 2 lane / 2 way traffic for construction activities such as string line operations, work zone pavement marking removal, and cleaning debris on the pavement.
-701306 This standard will be used on 2 lane / 2 way traffic for construction activities such as surface removal operations and paving.
-701311 This standard will be used on 2 lane / 2 way traffic for construction activities that require continuous moving operations such as pavement marking.
-701316 This standard will be used on 2 lane / 2 way traffic for construction activities that require the use of temporary bridge traffic signals.
-701901 This standard describes all permissible traffic control devices that can be utilized with the above-mentioned traffic control standards.
+- 701001 This standard will be used on 2-lane / 2-way traffic for all work activities greater than 15 ft from the edge of pavement. - 701006 This standard will be used on 2-lane / 2-way traffic for all work activities within 24 inches to 15 ft from the edge of pavement. - 701201 This standard will be used on 2-lane / 2-way traffic for construction activities such as isolated patching and resurfacing operations.

+- 701301 This standard will be used on 2-lane / 2-way traffic for construction activities such as marking patches, string line operations, work zone pavement marking removal, and cleaning debris on the pavement. - 701316 This standard will be used on 2-lane / 2-way traffic for construction activities that require the use of temporary bridge traffic signals. - This standard will be used on 2-lane / 2-way traffic for construction activities that require the use of temporary concrete barrier and temporary bridge traffic signals. - 701801 This standard will be utilized for all sidewalk closures throughout the project limits. - BLR 21 This standard shall be used during construction activities which involve a temporary road closure of Piper St in Bluffs.
+This work shall be done in accordance with Section 701 of the Standard Specifications and as per Highway Standard BLR 21.
+This work will be measured and paid for at the contract unit price per LUMP SUM for TRAFFIC CONTROL AND PROTECTION, STANDARD BLR 21. - 701901 This standard describes all permissible traffic control devices that can be utilized with the above-mentioned traffic control standards.